DaryllGomas/Ancients/docs/timeline.md

 - Responsive design adapts to different screen sizes
 - Hover effects add subtle scaling and shadows to timeline items
 - Smooth animations reveal timeline items as users scroll
-- Theoretical content is visually distinguished with special styling

-## Alternative History Theory

-The timeline incorporates the theory that an advanced human civilization existed from approximately 30,000 BCE to 10,950 BCE and was devastated by a cosmic impact (the Younger Dryas Impact Event).
-Key points of this theory include:

-1. **Pre-Cataclysm Advanced Civilization**: A technologically advanced civilization that emerged around 30,000 BCE and developed sophisticated knowledge of astronomy and architecture
-2. **The Great Cataclysm**: A comet/asteroid impact around 10,950 BCE that triggered catastrophic climate change (the Younger Dryas cold period), flooding, and a "nuclear winter" effect lasting until approximately 9,750 BCE
-3. **Knowledge Preservation**: Survivors maintained and transmitted key technological and astronomical knowledge through oral traditions and symbolic structures during the recovery period (9,750-9,600 BCE)

-The website clearly distinguishes between conventional historical understanding and this alternative theory by using specific styling for theoretical timeline sections and items.
-This visual distinction helps users identify which content is based on mainstream archaeology versus speculative theory.

 ## User Interface Features